 Yes, even as a life coach, I was feeling sorry for myself and indulging in the “victim role.”

-I use the word indulging because I knew what I was doing, and I knew my thoughts were not helpful, but I allowed them in anyway.
+I use the word “indulging” because I knew what I was doing, and I knew my thoughts were not helpful—but I allowed them in anyway.

 So, on this particular morning, one of the thoughts that helped me make a mindset shift was one of gratitude.
-Gratitude is always sure to be a winner.
+Gratitude is always sure to be a winner!

-The thought that came to me was, “Look at all of the provisions the Universe has provided for you.
-There is no reason why you can’t weather the storm.”
+Look at all the provisions the Universe has provided for you.
+There is no reason why you can’t weather the storm!

 The idea of provisions came from a Joel Osteen sermon I watched several years ago.
-In that inspirational sermon, Pastor Osteen spoke about how God always gives us provisions to get through the tough parts of life.
+In that inspirational sermon, Pastor Osteen spoke about how God always gives us provisions to get us through the tough parts of life.

 I stood at my favorite lookout place over the lake and reflected on all of this.

 The erosion along the shores of Lake Erie had been rather severe, and on that day, I noticed more of the bank had crumbled into the lake.
 I then spotted a lone tree floating in the water, still standing upright, thanks to its root system.

 I felt a kindred connection with that tree.